 Note.
 If a PSE contracts with an electronic payment facilitator (EPF) or other third-party payer (TPP) to make payments in settlement of reportable payment transactions on behalf of the PSE, the facilitator or other third party must file Form 1099-K in lieu of the PSE.

 If you are not engaged in the activity for profit, then the activity may be considered a hobby.
-You may not claim hobby expenses in 2021, but must still report any income received.
+You may not claim hobby expenses, but must still report any income received.
 To enter the income from your hobby in TaxAct:

 The following links are for additional guidance as an Online Auction Seller: